Argentina stocks rise on global upswing, bonds gain

 "The MerVal joined the upward trend we saw on external markets through its stock in the oil and power sectors," said Marcelo Paccione of ConsultCapital.

-Leading gains were Brazilian state oil firm Petrobras APBR.BA, which climbed 3.8 percent to 132 pesos per share, and energy group Pampa Holding (PAM.BA: Cotización), which closed up 3.37 percent at 2.76 pesos per share.
+Leading gains were Brazilian state oil firm Petrobras APBR.BA, which climbed 3.8 percent to 132 pesos per share, and energy group Pampa Holding (PAM.BA), which closed up 3.37 percent at 2.76 pesos per share.

 "Even more than the gains, the heavy volume stood out today as investors reshuffled their portfolios ahead of quarterly earnings reports," added Paccione.